GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/05_gmosnb600_cmdline.rst

 _graphics/???

-To learn how to plot a 1-D spectrum with matplotlib, see Appendix ???KL???.
+To learn how to plot a 1-D spectrum with matplotlib, see Tips and Tricks ???KL???.

-The location